-- Students must identify themselves to the DSA Officer and provide the required documentation as outlined in the Documentation Requirements below at least 30 days in advance of the start of the accommodation being requested.
+- Students must identify themselves to the Disability Services Accommodations (DSA) Officer and provide the required documentation as outlined in the Documentation Requirements section below at least thirty (30) days in advance of the desired start date of the accommodation being requested.

 STEPS TO REQUESTING DISABILITY ACCOMMODATION: